dribnet/purvs/README.md

--- Have encountered a problem when my code is pushed that one of my artworks doesnt appear -- 3/6
+-- Have encountered a problem when my code is pushed that one of my artworks doesnt appear --

+5/6
+Have retuene code and updated photos due to a more accurate mask.
+I really like the way the code is at the moment.
+The way the triangles give the image the poly art effect and the squares that cover the background but arrange themselves in triangles to link the whole design together.

+3/6
 - Was An Experiment that hasnt paid off -
 Updated the masks, On this push I have tried to get the double triangle layering working.
 It has to an extent but I cant seem to change it to my desired effect.
 Therefore I will further experiment with the squares that I was working with last time.